 Guau&Café is a hidden Café on the rooftop of an old university (Escuela Pías) and if no one had tipped you off, you wouldn’t realize it existed.

-It’s quirky and beautiful.
-An excellent opportunity for you to escape from all the tourists and enjoy a drink in the fresh Madrid evening breeze overlooking the city.
+The cafe is an excellent opportunity for you to escape from all the tourists and enjoy a drink in the fresh Madrid evening breeze overlooking the city.

 13. Art Gallery in an idyllic location

-Located only 20 minutes away from downtown Madrid in the fancy neighborhood of La Florida, the Javier Lopez Art Gallery is still only really known by some art aficionados of Madrid art scene.
+Located only 20 minutes away from downtown Madrid in the fancy neighborhood of La Florida, is the Javier Lopez Art Gallery, right at the edge of El Pardo national park.

 Never crowded, always clean, Capricho Park is a real oasis right in the heart of the Spanish capital.